-1) Students wishing to apply for RPL should complete the following steps:

-- 3) Applications for RPL skills recognition will be processed by the Director of Studies promptly and applicants will be informed in writing of the application outcome within 15 working days.
+- 1) Students wishing to apply for RPL should complete the following steps: - 2) Students will be required to complete an Application for RPL form and attach supporting documentary evidence. - 3) Applications for RPL skills recognition will be processed by the Director of Studies promptly and applicants will be informed in writing of the application outcome within 15 working days.
 Where RPL has been granted, students will be informed of the amount of reduction in tuition fees and the commencement date of their qualification.
 The letter will also inform applicants of their ability to appeal the decision if not satisfied, by writing to the Director of Studies within 14 days. - 4) Appeals to the Director of Studies shall be accepted in cases where RPL skills recognition is not granted.
 Appeals must be made within 14 days of the original decision.